xrdocs/ncs5500/_tutorials/bgp-flowspec-on-ncs5500.md

 ## Specific NCS5500 implementation

-First reminder: the support is limited today (September 2019) to the platforms based on Jericho+ NPU and External TCAM.
+First reminder: the support is limited today (September 2019) to the platforms based on Jericho+ NPU and External TCAM (OP: Optimus Prime).

 BGP FlowSpec being implemented in ingress only, the distinction between line card is important only where the packets are received.
 What is used to egress the traffic is not relevant.
 We support BGP FS on the following products:
 - NCS55A1-36H-SE-S
 - NCS55A2-MOD-SE-S (the one we are using for these tests)